meytiii/mafia_telegram_bot/README.md

-﻿
-Certainly!
-Here's the updated `README.md` file content with the provided GitHub repository URL and all the necessary information combined into one markdown:

 # Mafia Game Telegram Bot

 This is a Telegram bot for playing the Mafia game.
 The bot allows users to create Mafia games and view the game rules.